probins/map-make/README.md

 - the layerswitcher will automatically reproject vector features when the projection of the underlying raster source changes
 - uses the default OL3 zoom control, to which other widgets such as scaleline, mouse position display, tooltips and feature info popups can be added
 - custom feature styles can be specified for each vector source
+- vector date/features can be drawn and moved/edited; this includes splitting and joining of linestrings

 ## Usage

+The main html file `map-make.html` is all that needs to be installed.
+When loaded in the browser, this will display the main menu which enables you to define which sources and tools you wish to use.

+This is fine for one-off maps, but is unwieldy for reusable maps, so the *map definition* (mapDef) can be saved for future use.

-The map to be displayed is defined in a *map definition* (mapDef), which can be specified in:
+This is a JSON object which can be:
-- a json object; this is the most flexible method.
-See `mapDefs/` for some examples.
-This can be defined in a div tag with the id 'mapDef' `<div id="mapDef">url</div>` (see `local.html` for an example), or specified in the query string `?mapDef=url`
+- loaded as a file from a url specified in the querystring: `?mapDef=url`
+- included in a mapDef element `<mapDef>...</mapDef>` in the html file (there is a commented-out example in the html file)

+There are some examples of such files in `https://github.com/probins/map-make-samples`.

-- some parameters can be specified as key-value pairs in the query string
+In addition, some parameters can be specified as key-value pairs in the query string.

-- if there is no mapDef or query string defined, a form will be displayed where the query string values can be entered
+See [Usage file](usage.md) for more detailed instructions and examples.

 ## Technical details

 The code is modularised, and runs entirely in the browser, using [jspm](http://jspm.io/) to load the appropriate modules.

+Unfortunately, at the moment the OL3 code is not compatible with modular loading, so it's not possible to load the relevant OL3 code with each module.
+This should change as OL3 moves away from the Closure library, which should speed up the initial load.

 raster sources:
 - export a `getLayers` function, which returns the appropriate layer/source, along with the `projCode`, `extent` and `resolutions` properties if these are not the default worldwide EPSG:3857 values
 - have an ```id``` property, used in the layer switcher
 - See Bing and OSM for examples of EPSG:3857, and others for other projections.
+- some source providers require an API code to be given when fetching tiles; these are specified in the appropriate source files.

 ## Limitations

-The script cannot be finalised until the OL3 api is finalised.
-In particular, at present, uses 2 functions that are not in the current OL3 api.
-For this reason, has to use custom build or build with simple optimizations:

-1. source.getProjection()
-2. vectorLayer.getFeatures()

 Only 1 raster layer can be active/visible at a time.